beyarkay/masters-thesis/src/03_lit_review.md

 dealing with slightly different challenges or with slightly different goals.
 Different authors may sometimes describe a task similarly, only for further inspection to reveal hidden assumptions that make the tasks vary greatly in difficulty and scope.

 This review will define several metrics (such as the technology or algorithm used) to allow for a systematic comparison of different works in the field.
 Where authors have tested multiple technologies or algorithms in one paper, multiple metrics are recorded for that paper.

-The metrics are:
+The metrics used are:

-**Glove/vision/wifi based systems** There are the three categories of gesture capture systems: glove-based, vision-based, and WiFi-based systems.
+**Glove/Vision/WiFi-based systems** There are the three categories of gesture capture systems: glove-based, vision-based, and WiFi-based systems.
 Glove-based systems have a sensor suite physically connected to the person's hands or forearms.
 Vision-based systems use RGB cameras\footnote{